-If someone is diagnosed with cancer, for example, a medical social worker counsels patients throughout the diagnosis and treatments stages.
+If someone is diagnosed with cancer, for example, a medical social worker counsels patients throughout the diagnosis and treatment stages.
 They help patients make plans for coping with illness.
 They also help patients get their ducks in a row in terms of education, counseling, discharge planning, and referrals to other services.

-A geriatric social worker assists elderly people and their families in home healthcare and meal delivery services.
+A geriatric social worker assists elderly people and their families in-home healthcare and meal delivery services.
 Sometimes a geriatric social worker will ensure a smooth transition into assisted living or nursing care facilities.
 An aging Baby Boomer population is creating a large demand for geriatric nurses.

 Clinical social workers are the largest group of professional mental health advocates in the U.S., providing over half of all counseling and therapy services.
-They treat mental health conditions such as depression, anxiety and substance abuse problems; plus provide coping skills for individuals, couples and families.
+They treat mental health conditions such as depression, anxiety, and substance abuse problems; plus provide coping skills for individuals, couples, and families.

 Clinical social workers can either work in the general field at private practices, mental health agencies, in-patient residential treatment centers, and hospitals, or specialize in some of the areas mentioned above, including child welfare, family practice, and rural communities.
 Mental health social workers are also known as psychiatric social workers.